swiftgurmeet/swiftgurmeet.github.io/_pages/04_resume.md

 ## Summary

-I attended India's best engineering institution and was the best student of my class during the 7 years of college.
-I have 23 years of leading edge design experience including physical implementation, flow development and methodology, both as a leader and an individual contributor with a record of highly effective and prolific execution.
+I was the best student of my class for all 7 years of my graduate and post graduate education including 4 years at India's best engineering institution.
+I have 23 years of leading edge IC design experience including physical implementation, flow development and methodology, both as a leader and an individual contributor with a record of highly effective and prolific execution.
 My strengths include good communication and analytical skills, breadth of knowledge including programming/circuits/eda tools/systems, and ingenuity.

 Note: I’m unable to relocate or travel outside the SF bay area.